-If you want to set up an enterprise in China, or doing business with a company in China, you have to know the typical types of enterprise for Foreigner in China.
-WFOE, Joint Venture company, Foreign Liability Limited Company, Foreign Partnership Enterprise, etc. What is the difference?
-In this article, we want our readers to know the differences of foreign enterprises when investing in China.
+If you want to set up an enterprise in China, or doing business with a company in China, you have to know the 5 typical types of legal entities for Foreigners Business Registration in China.
+And You should register the 5 legal entities in the Chinese Administration for Market Regulation(SAMR).

 Wholly Foreign-Owned Enterprise(WFOE)

 Firstly, the WFOE company is very popular for business registration.
 According to the Company law of China.
 Wholly Foreign-Owned Enterprise (WFOE or WOFE) refers to foreign enterprises, corporations, economic organizations, or individuals that are 100% owned and capitalized in China by foreign investors.

 WFOE has not included the branches of foreign companies, enterprises, other economic organizations located in China, such as branch offices, representative offices, etc. Thus, the unique feature of a WFOE is that the involvement of a mainland Chinese investor is not required, unlike most other investment vehicles (most notably, a Sino-foreign joint venture).

 In other words, WFOE is a limited-liability corporation or proprietorship organized by foreign nationals and capitalized with foreign funds.

 If you want to register a company in Shanghai, please contact our business consultant Cindy:

 Tel: +86 15901819201